caynoelani/Digivice/README.md

-# Pokedex
+# Digivice
- Pokedex written in Python
+ Digivice app written in Python using flask and DAPI